 Have your skills transferred between industries?

-Feel free to leave your thoughts and opinions in the comments on LinkedIn, we want to hear from you!
+Feel free to leave your thoughts and opinions about oil and gas layoffs in the comments on LinkedIn, we want to hear from you!

 Midweek with Maintenance World